 Thursday, 15th March 2018

 I can't believe how lucky I've been with my travelling experiences.
-Without delaying my graduation I've been to Malaysia, South Korea, New Zealand, and now America... and onwards.
+Without delaying my graduation I've been to Malaysia, South Korea, New Zealand, and now America.

-As I've said in my post "The increasing irrelevancy of the 'university'" I explained how a university is both a source of education and (more importantly), networking and opportunities.
-One of these opportunities include spending the final months of my degree researching in Southern Illinois University.
+As I've said in my post "The increasing irrelevancy of the 'university'", a university can be both a source of education and (more importantly), personal growth.
+One final opportunity for growth is spending the last months of my degree researching at Southern Illinois University.
 Armed with my experience of minimalist travel and savings from a frugal lifestyle, it also marks the beginning of my attempt at around world travel - depending on how far I can stretch my savings.

-I'm not sure how I'll be blogging my travels so it's best to follow me on Instagram: @all_you_need_blog.
-I tend to stay away from using images in these posts as this blogging platform doesn't optimise them and I dont want people losing data on 4k thumbnails.
-I think the best way to do things is regularly update the same page with these informal blogs, that way my essay/article style posts won't get drowned out.
+I'm not sure how I'll be blogging my travels, so it's best to follow me on Instagram: @graeme_ayn.
+I think the best way to do things is regularly updating the same page with these informal blogs; that way my essay/article style posts won't get drowned out.

 The reactions people have when they see how much I've packed for an indefinite length of travel is hilarious to watch.
-All the advantages I've discussed about onebagging have already come true.
-Morning rush on the London Underground is not a place for heavy suitcases.
-In fact it looked like I was carrying less than most do on their commute.
-Having already checked in online and with only a carry on, I was through security within five minutes of arriving at the airport.
-Plus, I didn't have to worry about baggage transfers, which coincedently came in handy when our flight was delayed for so long in Chicago that staff were literally waiting for us (a collegue and I) when we arrived in St.Louis.
-We were on our next flight within five minutes.
-Sadly the same could not be said about my collegue's luggage.
+All the advantages I've explained about minimalism have already come true; a morning rush on the London Underground is not a place for heavy suitcases.
+It looked like I was carrying less than most do on their commute.
+Having already checked-in online, and with only a carry-on, I was through security within five minutes of arriving at the airport.
+Plus, I didn't have to worry about baggage transfers, which coincidently came in handy as the flight to Chicago was delayed for so long that staff were waiting upon arrival in St.Louis (we were on our next flight within five minutes - sadly the same could not be said about my colleague's luggage).

-I suppose I'll also be writing from a vegan perspective; wether or not it's hard to find places to eat, cultural attitudes and so on.
-Unfortunatly I already have a story to start us off.
-Having (pleasantly) enjoyed long haul flights as a vegan before, I knew I had to inform the airline of my dietary requirements; days before the flight I called American Airlines and explained the situation.
-After confirming that I required the vegetarian option I pressed, "Is that definetly vegan friendly as well though?
-Because there is a difference...".
-"Yeah, it says vegan/vegetarian on the menu", the voice on the phone replied.
-Fast forward to meal time on my flight.
-It was around the time that I was asked, "Beef or meatballs?", that I noticed something was wrong.
-Explaining to the flight attendant that I had ordered a vegan meal, we discoved that the confusion arose from having my seats changed as I boarded.
-I was quickly provided with a meal tray... topped with a muffin and cheesy meal.
-Damn.
-So close!
-The muffin was replaced with bread and jam, and after more confusion, the meal was replaced with... five 60g plain salads.
+I suppose I'll also be writing from a vegan perspective; whether or not it's hard to find places to eat, cultural attitudes and so on.
+Unfortunately, I already have a story to start us off: having enjoyed long haul flights as a vegan before, I knew I had to inform the airline of my dietary requirements, so days before the trip I called American Airlines and explained the situation.
+After confirming that I required the vegetarian option, I checked, "Is that definetly vegan friendly as well though?
+Because there is a difference...", customer services replied, "Yeah, it says vegan/vegetarian on the menu".
+Fast forward to meal-time on my flight.
+"Beef or meatballs?".
+Ugh.
+I explained to the flight attendant that I had ordered a vegan meal, we discovered that the confusion arose from having my seats changed as I boarded.
+They placed a meal in front of filled with cheese.
+After more confusion, and being offered multiple meals that contain dairy, I was given five 60g boxes of salad.
 I had gone from vegetarian to raw vegan.
-On a shorter flight I would have considered the salad an upgrade, however a meal like that is simply not calorific enough to satisfy someone.
-Luckily, as a vegan you learn to be prepared; I had enough snacks to tide me over.
-I was pretty bummed that my first experience of american veganism was so poor.
-To cancel out the negativity I will mention that, upon arrival, I did enjoy a meal at a chinese restaurant that seemlessly modified their recipes to cater for me.
+On a shorter flight I would have considered it an upgrade, however, a meal like that is not calorific enough to satisfy anyone.
+I was annoyed that my first experience of American veganism was so bad.

 I'll be curious to see how my experience with the UK based Starling Bank goes.
-As part of the growing FinTech market, it has been able to compete with well established banks by being a fully online, branchless bank.
-Features such as goal tracking, card freezing and zero fee international payments make it perfect for travellers like myself... on paper.
-I'll write a review in a few months.
+As part of the growing FinTech market, it has been able to compete with well-established banks by being a fully online, branchless bank.
+Features such as goal tracking, card freezing and zero fee international payments make it perfect for travellers like myself.

-Another thing I'm trying is BestOnwardTicket.com.
-Entering America without a visa requires proof of onward travel, this is the same for a lot of countries.
-A few ways around this, if you like to keep your options open, is to buy a cheap flight or a refundable ticket.
-I can confirm that I did recieve a valid itineray within a reasonable time frame, however I was never asked for it at security.
-Which is a good thing really as all I had was a pdf on my phone... which are banned when you enter the US.
+Another thing I'm trying is BestOnwardTicket.com; entering America without a visa requires proof of onward travel, but there are a few ways around this if you are like me and want to keep your options open: buy a cheap flight or a refundable ticket.
+I can confirm that after using this website, I received a valid itinerary within a reasonable time frame.
+Security didn't even ask me to show it.

 The final leg of my journey took me on a Cessna light aircraft.
-A crop duster in comparison to 747s I'm used to.
-Despite losing my hearing through one ear for the rest of the day the flight was enjoyable, flying low and sharing the same space as the pilot you could see for miles around, and just in time for the sunset.
+A crop duster in comparison to the 747s I had just been on.
+Despite losing my hearing due to a cracked window, the flight was enjoyable; flying low, you could see for miles around, just in time for the sunset.

 After 14+ hours of travelling the last thing I wanted to do was, well, anything.
 Thankfully, my supervisor had agreed to pick us up, get us some essentials (like kitchenware and bedding), and drive us to our accommodation.
-After finally getting a few hours of rest I was woken by the faint sound of a fire alarm going off in the corridor.
-Broken, I dragged myself outside to find the fire service, and guests meandering in out of the building.
-Couldn't be too bad.
-Bedtime.
+After finally getting a few hours of rest, the faint sound of a fire alarm going off in the corridor woke me up.
+Broken, I dragged myself outside to find the fire service and guests meandering in out of the building.
+Someone forgot how to use a toaster.

 Spring Break!
 Nobody's around to hear the clock tower.
 Gives me time to unlearn saying "Cheers" every other sentence and that it's okay to strike up random conversations with people.
 American culture is interesting. #justbritishthings #cultureshock #strangerdanger #bluesky #clocktower #americanflag #america #siuc #uon #studyabroad